primait/event_sourcing.rs/examples/simple_saga/migrations/README.md

-This example requires no migrations, as there is no projection to set up a table for
+This example requires no migrations, as there is no projection for which a table must be set up